cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 * **Fault isolation and containment** as failures should not affect the entire system by being isolated and contained;
 * **Reversion modes** should be available.

 When learning about blockchain, it is worth understanding these fundamentals because the technology operates in a similarly uncertain environment.
-Blockchain is designed to be fault-tolerant, thereby minimising potential disruption and damage in adverse conditions.
+Blockchain is designed to be fault-tolerant, thereby minimizing potential disruption and damage in adverse conditions.

 </ExpansionPanel>